Sowerby Essay Contest – 2017

 Can one person judge of another person whether she has decision-making capacity without prejudice?
 For example, can we judge whether a patient has decision-making capacity without resting on the fact that their preference not to be treated is not what we judge to be in their best interests, or not what we think we would have wanted had we been in their shoes?
 Why or why not?

-Eligibility: All University of London students and alumni, including undergraduate and postgraduate, and medical and professional schools.
+Eligibility: Students and alumni of all University of London schools, including undergraduate and postgraduate, and medical and professional schools.

 Length: less than 4,000 words